 - Plenary lectures

-All participants are registered for a course of plenary lectures entitled Prediction and Progress.
+All participants are registered for a course of plenary lectures entitled Impact and Responsibility.
 Lectures from leading Cambridge scientists will explore this theme, as well as providing introductions to the afternoon practical sessions and visits.

 - Practical sessions

 Practical sessions take place on three afternoons each week, and are likely to include ecological, geological, and botanical ‘trails’ along with visits to institutes, collections and laboratories in Cambridge.